Angela Marmont Centre for UK Nature

 Please book a visit to use the facilities or collections.

 - 10.00-12.00 and 14.00-16.00

 We open the third Saturday of each month.
 This includes access to the London Natural History Society Library for LNHS members.

 Where to find us

-On the lower ground floor of the Darwin Centre.
-See the floor plan.
+On the lower ground floor of the Darwin Centre (Orange Zone).
+See the Museum map page.